j-morano/rrwnet/README.md

 All training code can be found in the `train/` directory.
 The training script is `train.py`, and the configuration file, with all the hyperparameters and command line arguments, is `config.py`.
 Please follow the instructions in [train/README.md](train/README.md) to train the model.

+## Contact

+If you have any questions or problems with the code or the paper, please do not hesitate to open an issue in this repository or contact me at `jose.moranosanchez@meduniwien.ac.at`.